Instructors

 For a while I drifted from club to club trying various martial arts, Shotokan, Shukakai, Ju-Jitsu and Aikido.
 I couldn't settle, then I heard about a club in West Bromwich run by Roy Partridge 5th Dan Wado-Ryu, he was teaching traditional Wado-Ryu Karate.
 I went along one evening to see what it was all about and this is when I met Sensei Partridge for the first time.

 He told me a bit about Wado-Ryu, it's aims and a bit about himself.
 I started training with Roy (I call him Roy because we ended up very good friends) and I stayed with Sensei Partridge and took my 1st Dan with him (the black belt I wear today was embroidered and personally given to me by Roy).
 I stayed with him until the early 1990's having to leave to attend to personal commitments but always intending to go back at the earliest possible moment.
-The next I heard was that he had passed away Summer 2000.
-The loss of a man such as Sensei Roy Partridge was a massive blow to me, but it only serves to forge me on and to aspire to what Roy was - a dedicated martial artist and a good friend and a gentleman.

 Favourite kata - I like them all, each one produces it's own challenge.